Canada Silver Dollars

-These authentic silver dollars feature the portrait of Queen Elizabeth II of England on the obverse and the image of two intrepid explorers, known as "voyageurs," paddling a birchbark canoe on the obverse.
+These authentic silver dollars feature the portrait of Queen Elizabeth II of England on the obverse and the image of two intrepid explorers, known as "voyageurs," paddling a birchbark canoe on the reverse.
 The vertical lines above the voyageurs represent the Northern Lights.

 Better than silver bullion

 Canada silver dollars offer all the benefits of silver bullion plus extra benefits like limited supply, collector demand, complete financial privacy, and extra premium potential because of scarcity, all for little additional cost.
 In our opinion, they're better than bullion for bulk silver buyers.